-Dr. George Gabriel Caron was born in Malahide Twp, Elgin County, on the 11th of March, 1858, the son of Celestin Caron and the former Margaret Smith.
+Dr. George Gabriel Caron was born in Malahide Twp, (Elgin County) on the 11th of March, 1858 the 4th of 5 children born to Celestin Caron and the former Margaret Smith.
 His father was born in France and his mother was born in the Shetland Islands.
-He had 2 older brothers; Gideon and James and a younger brother named John.
+His siblings were; Gideon, William, Robert and John.
 His father died in 1862, when he was only 4 years old.

 Dr. Caron was educated locally and he attended high school at the Collegiate Institute in Aylmer, Ontario.
 Dr. Caron matriculated before the Council of Physicians and Surgeons of the College of Ontario in Toronto in 1882.
 He taught school for 2 years and saved money to further his medical education.
 He graduated from the Homeopathic Department of the University of Michigan in 1886.
 According to the 1892 Ontario Medical Register, Dr. Caron joined the College of Physicians and Surgeons on the 11th of May 1887.